CDFER/Business-Cards/USB_Cable_Tester/readme.md

 ### Usage

-* Plug the USB Cable in on the left side, then plug the other end on the right side.
+* Plug the USB cable into the left side, then plug the other end into the right side
 * The LEDs will indicate if the cable is functioning correctly

 ### Issues with V1